 Several studies have concluded that the effects of testosterone are most pronounced when an individual goes from clinically low T levels (typically 300ng/dl) to average T levels.

-However, going from average testosterone levels to significantly higher T levels (1,070ng/dl+)on strength, muscle synthesis, or body composition.
+However, going from average testosterone levels to significantly higher T levels (1,070ng/dl+) did not have any dramatic effect on strength, muscle synthesis, or body composition.

 So what does this mean for you?